Why was the program created?

 FDA launched the Case for Quality in 2011 to elevate the focus of all medical device stakeholders from baseline regulatory compliance to sustained, predictive practices that advance medical device quality and safety to achieve better patient outcomes.
 A cultural shift of this magnitude demands the engagement of regulators, industry, providers, payers and patients.
 So in 2014, FDA enlisted the Medical Device Innovation Consortium (MDIC) to foster a new level of collaboration between the Agency and industry in a far-reaching Case for Quality movement.

-Leveraging the internationally recognized framework of the Capability Maturity Model, a product of the CMMI Institute (Institute), medical device organizations enrolled in this program will be periodically assessed to determine their process capabilities and how they are continually improving the quality of their processes, systems and products.
-Participating organizations are eligible for regulatory benefits from the FDA.
+In a 2015 study, MDIC researched 22 different maturity models and recommended the CMMI framework for a variety of reasons ranging from its global recognition across multiple industries, to its decades of demonstrated success, to its flexibility across companies of various size, organizational and geographic structure, and product portfolio.
+Leveraging the Capability Maturity Model, a product of the CMMI Institute, medical device organizations enrolled in this program will be periodically appraised to determine their process capabilities and how they are continually improving the quality of their processes, systems and products.
+Participating organizations are eligible for regulatory modifcations from the FDA.

-- Upon approval into the program, your facility will be removed from the FDA's inspection list.
+- Upon approval into the program, your facility will be:

 - Must be a U.S. based company/site or global company that distributes medical devices in the U.S. (Class I, II, III).